1delta-DAO/contracts-isolation/README.md

 User can pay in any currency.

-# New implementation with Swap aggragation
+# New implementation with Swap Aggregation

 The directory `contracts/modules/vix/aggregator` containes a variant using Diamond-like proxies, more specifically, the proxy `contracts/proxies/SlotProxy.sol` to enable maximum functionality at the same cost compared to smaller proxies.